 Knowing When It's time to say goodbye

 There's no question-deciding to put a pet down is absolutely the most difficult decision that most pet parents will ever make.
 If you've done this before, you can agree that putting a pet down never, ever gets easier.
-For many- you've never done this before, your parents took your family pet into the vet's office, or were too young to remember exactly what happened with your family pets.
 If this is your first time navigating pet euthanasia, you may be struggling to find resources.
 You may have been told that you will just "know when it's time".
-But most pet parents tell me they don't know what signs to look for to know when it's time to say goodbye to their beloved pets.

 1. IS YOUR PET ABLE TO WALK, EAT AND REST COMFORTABLY?

-2. IS YOUR PET EATING AND DRINKING WELL?
+2. IS YOUR PET EATING AND DRINKING well without assistance?